Read transcripts of debates in both Houses

-The inquiry will build on work begun in the last Parliament and focus on the specific challenges facing the region as the UK negotiates to leave the European Union.
+The inquiry builds on work begun in the last Parliament and focuses on the specific challenges facing the region as the UK negotiates to leave the European Union.

 Northern Ireland, as the only part of the UK to share a land border with the EU, faces a unique set of challenges resulting from Brexit.